Frankly03/Customer_Churn_Prediction/README.md

 This project predicts customer churn using machine learning techniques.
 The goal is to identify customers who are likely to stop using a service, enabling proactive retention strategies.

 ## Dataset
-The dataset used is `customer_churn.csv`, which contains customer information such as tenure, monthly charges, and churn status.
+The dataset used is `ChurnCustomerPrediction.csv`, which contains customer information such as tenure, monthly charges, and churn status.

 ## Methodology
 1. **Data Preprocessing:** Handling missing values, encoding categorical variables, and scaling numerical features.